 - Payout.
 The lump sum payment of the proceeds of a life insurance policy.

 - Permanent life insurance.
-A range of policies that offer lifelong coverage and build cash value to become a cash asset over time.
+A range of policies that offer lifelong coverage, build cash value and become a cash asset over time.
 Permanent policies include whole life, universal life, variable life and variable universal life.

 - Policyholder.
 The person who owns a life insurance policy.